Compressed Index with Construction in Compressed Space: Construction

 Our algorithm reads $s$ from left to right and maintains for each level of the currently constructed hierarchy $H$ a queue with at most $O(\log\log n)$ last built blocks from this level.
 The letters $s[0], s[1], \ldots$ are consecutively fed to the level $0$.
-Each level $\ell$ receives new blocks from the previous level $\ell - 1$ or from $s$, in case of level $0$, and puts them to its queue; when a block is received, we may remove some blocks from the queue and may generate new blocks to feed for level $\ell + 1$.
+Each level $\ell$ receives new blocks from the previous level $\ell - 1$ or from $s$, in case of level $0$, and puts them to the right of its queue (the queue elements are ordered from left to right and we dequeue elements from left); when a block is received, we may remove some blocks from the queue and may generate new blocks to feed for level $\ell + 1$.
 If the level $\ell + 1$ does not exist, we create it.
 After reading the whole $s$, we feed into level $0$ a special letter $\$$ that forces the algorithm to complete all levels.

-At any level $\ell$, we assume that all level-$\ell$ blocks of the hierarchy $H$ to the left of the leftmost block in the queue were already built together with their descendants and structures like $A_L$, $A_R$, $T_{\id}$, so, in particular, we can use Lemma~\ref{lem:fingeprintsubstr} (fingerprints) on these blocks.
-We also maintain a hash table $L$ that can find any leftmost block in $J$ (as in Lemma~\ref{lem:leftmost}) by its $\id$.
+At any level $\ell$, we assume that all level-$\ell$ blocks of the hierarchy $H$ to the left of the leftmost block in the queue were already built together with their descendants and structures like $A_L$, $A_R$, $T_{\id}$.
+In particular, we can use Lemma~\ref{lem:fingeprintsubstr} (fingerprints) on these blocks.
+We maintain a global hash table $L$ that maps any $\id$ to the leftmost block in $J$ with this $\id$ (as in Lemma~\ref{lem:leftmost}).
 By Lemma~\ref{lem:leftmost}, such leftmost blocks have children in $J$ and are never removed.
-Thus, once a new level-$\ell$ block, not present in $L$, is created and the corresponding information about it and its children is added to $L$, $T_{\id}$, $\lvec{T}$, $T$, $T_f$, $A_L$, $A_R$, this information will never be removed.
+Thus, once a block with new $\id$ is created and the corresponding information about it and its children is added to $L$, $T_{\id}$, $\lvec{T}$, $T$, $T_f$, $A_L$, $A_R$, this information will never be removed.

 \textbf{Time.} We use hash tables for $L$, edge transitions in $T_{\id}$, $T$, $\lvec{T}$, $T_f$, for van Emde Boas structures from the weighted ancestor structure \cite{GLN,KopelowitzLewenstein} of $A_L$ and $A_R$, and for other places.
 The query time in the tables is $O(1)$ and the insertion time is amortized $O(1)$ w.h.p.~\cite{BFKK} It is the only component that uses randomization.
 From now on, we do not write explicitly that the time for modifying the tables is ``amortized expected w.h.p.'', assuming it by default.